Am0rphous/Python/README.md

 - [Working With Files in Python](https://realpython.com/working-with-files-in-python/)

 ## Network
+- [Curses Demo](https://github.com/cmsteffen-code/curses_demo) - _A demonstration of the use of curses with sockets._
 - [PySocks](https://github.com/Anorov/PySocks) - _A SOCKS proxy client and wrapper for Python._
 - [Urllib3](https://github.com/urllib3/urllib3) - _Python HTTP library with thread-safe connection pooling, file post support, user friendly, and more [urllib3.readthedocs.io](https://urllib3.readthedocs.io)._